Motiongate Dubai

-Motiongate Dubai (or Motiongate for short; stylized as motiongate) is a Hollywood-inspired theme park located in Dubai Parks and Resorts, Dubai, United Arab Emirates, showcasing five themed areas and attractions dedicated to popular media franchises.
+Motiongate Dubai (or Motiongate for short; stylized as motiongate) is a Hollywood-inspired theme park located in Dubai Parks and Resorts, Dubai, United Arab Emirates, showcasing four themed areas and attractions dedicated to popular media franchises.
 It was opened on December 16, 2016.

 Licensed properties in Motiongate Dubai

-Since Motiongate did not have any of its original attractions, all of its attractions and rides are based on licensed properties from various studios like Sony, Comcast, Lionsgate, and Peyo.
+Since Motiongate did not have any of its original attractions, all of its attractions and rides are based on licensed properties from various studios like Sony, Comcast, Lionsgate, Peyo, and Columbia.